Ercenk/aoaiprivatelink/README.md

-# WORK IN PROGRESS - NOTE COMPLETE
+# WORK IN PROGRESS - NOT COMPLETE

 # Multi-tenant deployment for Azure OpenAI using separate subscriptions, or resource groups per tenant